StephanAkkerman/asteroids/README.md

 # Asteroids
- A replication of the game 'Asteroids' written in Haskell
+ A replication of the game 'Asteroids' written in Haskell.